urban-plumber/urban-plumber.github.io/AU-Preston/plots/VTUF-3D/index.md

 ### out of range: baseline

  - VTUF-3D SWnet min value of -0.0002 is less than expected 0.0 [W/m2]
- - VTUF-3D EvapF max value of 15.0682 is greater than expected 1.0 [1]
- - VTUF-3D EvapF min value of -72.2261 is less than expected 0.0 [1]

 ### out of range: detailed

  - VTUF-3D SWnet min value of -0.0003 is less than expected 0.0 [W/m2]
- - VTUF-3D EvapF max value of 24.2687 is greater than expected 1.0 [1]
- - VTUF-3D EvapF min value of -17.2465 is less than expected 0.0 [1]

 [Link to variable definitions](../modelattrs/variable_definitions.md)